botfront/botfront/botfront/docs/guide/getting-started/rasa-stack.md

 ```

 Save your file.
-The `actions` service should be rebuilding (in your terminal) and you should see this in your terminal window:
+The `actions` service should be rebuilding and you should see this in the terminal window showing logs:

 ```
 INFO:rasa_core_sdk.executor:Registered function for 'action_faq'.